FAQ's Lombardo College of Business

 - What classes do I need at least a C- in?

-- Are departmental electives the same as the electives for my option, like management or accounting electives?
+- Are departmental electives the same as the electives for my degree, like management or accounting electives?

-- What business classes count as department electives?
+- What business courses count as department electives?

 - What non-business classes count towards department electives?